turtlebot/turtlebot4-user-manual/tutorials/create_sd_image.md

 ## Shrink the partition

+> **WARNING**
+>
+> This step will modify the SD card.

 After shrinking the filesystem we can resize the actual partition.
+The instructions below assume you are using the standard Turtlebot 4 SD card image, where the user data is stored on the second partition.
+If you have a custom image you may need to resize a different partition.

 Run the following command:
 ```bash